emrebalkaya/OnlineShoppingAPI/README.md

 ## Run Project

 1. Run `npm i` command
-2. Setup database settings inside `data-source.ts` file
+2. Setup database settings inside `data-source.ts` and `docker-compose.yml` files
 3. Run `npm start` command

+## Run Project with Docker

+1. Make sure you have Docker and Docker Compose installed on your system.
+2. Run the following command to start the API in a Docker container: `docker-compose up`

 ## Run Tests

-1. Setup database setting inside `data-source.ts` file
+1. Setup database setting inside `data-source.ts` and `docker-compose.yml` files
 2. Run `npm test` command

+## Request Logging

+The Ekinoks API logs incoming requests for auditing and debugging purposes.
+Each log entry includes the following information:

+1. level: The log level(e.g.,"info").
+2. message: A message describing the request, including the source IP address, endpoint, and timestamp.

+The request log entries are stored in the `app.log` file within the project directory.

 ## Tech Stack